 RULES & REGULATIONS

-These Rules, Regulations, and Policies of Granite Point (“R&Rs”) apply to the Granite Point property situated at 41000 Granite Point Road, Loon Lake, Wa, 99148 (“Resort” or “GP”).
+These Rules and Regulations of Granite Point (“R&Rs”) apply to the private property of Granite Point Resort, commonly known as 41000 Granite Point Road, Loon Lake, WA, 99148 (“Resort” or “GP”).
 All guests, invitees, visitors, customers, occupants, seasonal Guests, and other persons present on the Resort (collectively, “Guests”), shall be subject to these R&Rs, as such may be amended from time to time by the Board of Directors for Granite Point Park, Co.
-By being present on the Resort, each Guest is deemed agree to and covenant to uphold these R&Rs.
+By being present on the Resort, each Guest is deemed to agree to and covenant to uphold these R&Rs.

 3. NO SMOKING.
 The Resort is a “NO SMOKING” Resort.
 NO SMOKING OR VAPING OF ANY KIND OR SUBSTANCE IS PERMITTED IN ANY COMMON AREA WEST (LAKESIDE) OF THE RAILROAD TRACKS (including but not limited to, on lawns, beaches, and docks).